 Or, are you all going to end up in some weirdo’s basement, chained to the walls with only a doll in a clown suit for company

 Couchsurfing is not for everyone.
 But it should be.

-If you are travelling the world and want to experience some local culture, then there is no better way to do it than to couchsurf.
+If you are travelling the world as we are and want to experience some local culture, then there is no better way to do it than to couchsurf.

-As we travel the world in the next twelve months, we plan to couch surf you in every country that we visit.
+As we travel the world in the next few months, we plan to couch surf in every country that we visit.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

 What is Couchsurfing?
 A Short Review.

 Couchsurfing is an organisation in which you can choose to be a ‘host’ a ‘surfer’ or both.
 I don’t know why it’s called surfing.
 Probably because surfers are cool.
 That’s why I’m doing it.
 I’m a cool mummy.